This article is brought to you by Aura.

 10. Call forwarding scams

-In this scam, a one-time password (OTP) verification code is sent via voice call by using a mobile carrier's automated service to forward calls to another number.
+In this scam, a one-time password (OTP) verification code is sent via voice call to WhatsApp users by using a mobile carrier's automated service to forward calls to another number.

 What to do: Don’t pick up calls from unknown numbers on WhatsApp.
 If you unwittingly initiated a call forwarding request, look for an on-screen pop-up to cancel activation.